certnanny/sscep/README.md

 Some CAs may give you a three (or more) certificates, the root CA(s) plus different RA certificates for encryption and signing.
-If that's your case, you have to define encryption certificate with command line option (-e).
+If that's your case, you have to define encryption certificate with command line option (`-e`).
 Probably it is the certificate with key usage "Key Encipherment".

-You may also use the base name (e.g. ca.crt) of all certificates and rely on an automated certificate selection.
-The system:
+You may also use the base name (e.g. `ca.crt`) of all certificates and rely on an automated certificate selection.
+The system loads all available certificates (`ca.crt-0`, `ca.crt-1`, ...) and then:
  1. Tries to find a certificate that:
     * Is at the end of the received chain, i.e. do not sign other certificate.
-    * Has key usage "Digital Signature" (for -c) or "Key Encipherment" (for -e), or does not have any key usage defined.
+    * Has key usage "Digital Signature" (for `-c`) or "Key Encipherment" (for `-e`), or does not have any key usage defined.
  2. If no such key is found, selects the first certificate in the chain, which is usually the right certificate anyway.